szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ![Wireframe](/images/wireframe_example.png)

-If you've ever used modern-day YouTube, this should be pretty familiar to you.
+If you've ever used modern-day YouTube, this should look pretty familiar to you.
 It highlights only the essential aspects of what the site is meant to accomplish and what the user experience should be.
 Again, the point of wireframing is to help you visualize the final product; in other words, it serves as a blueprint for design.
 For your project, it can help you plan out:

 - __Content:__ What content will be displayed?
 - __Structure:__ How are the pieces of the application fitting together?